mmcatdb/mmcat/dare/content/en/_index.md

 geekdocBreadcrumb: false
 ---

-The **DaRe** (Dataset Repository) was created to document and showcase the transformation of various single-model datasets into their various multi-model representations.
-For each dataset, DaRe provides a comprehensive record of initial data as well as newly generated multi-model data.
-Choose a dataset and explore!
+The **DaRe** (Dataset Repository) was created to document and showcase the transformation of single-model datasets into their various multi-model representations.
+For each dataset, DaRe provides a comprehensive record of initial data as well as details of the multi-model data generation process.
+Learn more [here](about/introduction.md) or choose a dataset and explore!

 <br />
 <br />